isxuowo/mcwiki/Official-TODO-list.md

 * Routers
 * ?Infinite Range Item Transport

+New Module: Warehouse
+* Storage.
+Lots of storage.
+Maybe some automation too.

 New Module: Rail Stuffs
 * Improved Rails, like Railcraft

+New Module: Genetics
+* Collect & Study genetic material
+* Use genes to create new plants, mobs, and even enhance your own DNA
+* Use genes to improve existing plants

 New Module: Mechanized Warfare
 * Transport vehicles